Michael Del Priore

 A true dynamic technology leader, Michael Del Priore has a proven track record of delivering innovative technology solutions that drive growth, performance, and profitability in both the Life Sciences and Consumer Goods industries.
-As Senior VP and CIO at Catalent Pharma Solutions, Michael has led the development of a new Global IT strategy and launched a series of initiatives to digitize processes and enhance speed and efficiency.
+As the former Senior VP and CIO at Catalent Pharma Solutions, Michael led the development of a new Global IT strategy and launched a series of initiatives to digitize processes and enhance speed and efficiency.
 Prior to Catalent, Michael was VP and Global CIO at Church & Dwight, where he used his expertise to develop a transformational strategy for leveraging technology in the organization.
 Before joining Church & Dwight, Michael was Vice President and Global Head of Commercial Operations IT for Roche Pharmaceuticals and also functioned as the Region Head for North America.
 Earlier in his career, Michael held a series of IT leadership roles in divisions of Philip Morris (Altria), where he led corporate functions as well as international and domestic business.

 You’ve been global CIO level in both the life science and consumer goods industries.
 From your vantage point what are some of the similarities and some of the key differences in terms of technology goals?

 I have alternated between the two industries which have a lot of similarities but also some significant differences.
 Both industries face challenges around supply chain and distribution, reading marketplace data for demand signals, and selling indirectly—whether it be through doctors or retailers.
 The regulatory environment in life sciences is stronger and continuing to evolve, which is having significant implications on the company and IT solutions—for instance, data integrity and serialization.
 The scale of consumer products companies, such as the number of products and shipments, certainly requires a different level of focus on efficiency and automation in the operation.